IanCassTwo/rpicam-ascom-alpaca/README.md

 * CCD-Ciel
 * PHD2

 *Note, Currently (as of 2.2) NINA always assumes RGGB bayer when it displays in the imaging tab for any ASCOM driver, not just this one.
-You should change NINA settings to force BGGR for this camera.
+You should change NINA settings to force BGGR for HQ camera.
 However, regardless of the settings, the output FITS files will always be correct*

 To get this driver to work, clone this repo onto your Raspberry pi and install the dependencies below.